yzyhk904/USB_SampleRate_Changer/README.md

 <br/>
 Additionally, this script disables DRC (Dynamic Range Control, i.e., a kind of compression) if DRC has been enabled on a stock firmware.
 For example, smart phones and tablets whose SoC's have an SDM??? or SM???? model number usually enable DRC on all audio outputs, but those whose SoC's have an MT???? model number don't enable DRC on any audio output.
 (Note: some custom ROM's (not stocks and GSI's) intendedly invert or change the DRC mode on context, then this script cannot disable DRC)<br/>
 <br/>
-Finally, the Android OS mixer (AudioFlinger) recently changed its behavior so as to always bypass its resampling if both of its input and output have the same sampling frequency.
-So the resampling doesn't distort sound, but does remove the effect easing jitter by the buffer fitting its filter length.
+Finally, the Android OS mixer (AudioFlinger) recently changed its behavior so as to always bypass its resampling (or virtual analog low-pass filtering involved by sinc function interpolation) if the sampling frequency of its input is equal to that of its output.
+So the resampling doesn't distort sound, but does remove an effect easing jitter by buffering satisfying its filter length.

 * Usage: `sh /sdcard/USB_SampleRate_Changer/USB_SampleRate_Changer.sh [--reset] [--drc] [--bypass-offload][--bypass-offload-safer][--offload][--offload-hifi-playback][--offload-drect][--legacy][--safe][--safest][--safest-auto][--usb-only] [[44k|48k|88k|96k|176k|192k|353k|384k|706k|768k] [[16|24|32|float]]]`,